So, what is a Niche Topic and why is it so important?

 People don’t want to see how you write, they want to see what you write.
 And writing about everything just shows that you are not an expert on any topic (no offense to anyone, but it’s true).

 While deciding a topic you want to write about, do not pick a general topic.

-For example, if you have knowledge about social media marketing and interested in marketing, don’t just go on and write everything about online and offline marketing.
+For example, if you have knowledge of social media marketing and interested in marketing, don’t just go on and write everything about online and offline marketing.

 Be specific and let people know that you are an expert in social media marketing.
 So just stick to it and write everything about Social Media.

-Figure out that specific topic you are expert in and then start writing about it.
+Figure out what specific topic you are expert in and then start writing about it.